Generate a Sitrap report from a log file

 Organizations that use CrisisSuite do so as follows:

 The logger has recorded the crisis meeting in the CrisisSuite logging tool.
-After the meeting, you select the relevant log entries from the log.
-CrisisSuite takes the information from the selected log entries and sorts it into the categories of situation assessment, decision-making, decisions, and actions.
+After the meeting, you select the relevant log entries from the logbook.
+CrisisSuite the information from the selected log entries and sorts it into the categories of situation assessment, decision-making, decisions, and actions.
 The situation report from this crisis team is now ready to be sent to another crisis team or other stakeholders.

 Read more.